-If starting a home-based bakery is in your 2020 future.
-The Foodpreneur Institute offers How to Start A Home-based Bakery Micro Course.
-Designed for bakers who want to sell their specialty baked goods.
+If starting a home-based bakery is in your 2021 future.
 The course offers unlimited access and will help you take your products from kitchen to market.
+There is a private Facebook Group set up for all class participants.
+You may join it once the course starts on Monday, January 4, 2021.

 It is a little known fact that the State of North Carolina is the best cottage food state in the nation.
 North Carolina has one category of cottage food production.
 Anyone can become a cottage food producer.